loda-lang/loda-programs/programs/oeis/list0.md

 * [A060541](http://oeis.org/A060541) ([L05 program](060/A060541.asm)): C(4n,4).
 * [A060544](http://oeis.org/A060544) ([L05 program](060/A060544.asm)): Centered 9-gonal (also known as nonagonal or enneagonal) numbers.
 Every third triangular number, starting with a(1)=1.
 * [A060546](http://oeis.org/A060546) ([L04 program](060/A060546.asm)): a(n) = 2^ceiling(n/2).
+* [A060547](http://oeis.org/A060547) ([L24 program](060/A060547.asm)): a(n) is the number of patterns, invariant under 120 degree rotations, that may appear in a top-down equilateral triangular arrangement of closely packed black and white cells satisfying the local matching rule of Pascal's triangle modulo 2, where n is the number of cells in each edge of the arrangement.
 * [A060548](http://oeis.org/A060548) ([L15 program](060/A060548.asm)): a(n) is the number of D3-symmetric patterns that may be formed with a top-down equilateral triangular arrangement of closely packed black and white cells satisfying the local matching rule of Pascal's triangle modulo 2, where n is the number of cells in each edge of the arrangement.
 The matching rule is such that any elementary top-down triangle of three neighboring cells in the arrangement contains either one or three white cells.
 * [A060557](http://oeis.org/A060557) ([L20 program](060/A060557.asm)): Row sums of triangle A060556.
 * [A060576](http://oeis.org/A060576) ([L02 program](060/A060576.asm)): Number of homeomorphically irreducible general graphs on 1 labeled node and with n edges.